Applicant journey

 - Activities developed under the Ingenious programme should be free to access

-We welcome proposals from engineers, universities, colleges and schools, youth charities, science and engineering communicators and engagement professionals as well as those working in the arts and cultural sectors who wish to collaborate with engineers.
+We welcome proposals from universities, colleges and schools, youth charities, science and engineering communicators and engagement professionals as well as those working in the arts and cultural sectors.
+We also welcome applications from engineers from small and medium enterprises who are interested in public engagement.
+Large enterprises as classified under the UK Companies Act 2006 are not eligible to apply

 For more information please read the supporting documents on this page and visit the FAQs page.